yvelikova/axway-open-docs/content/en/docs/central/cli_central/cli_proxy_flow.md

         name: 'Default Team'
 ```

-If you specify a client authentication policy other than `pass-through` (for example, `api-key`, `jwt-token`, or `oauth`), you must specify the client `app`.
+If you specify a client authentication policy other than `pass-through` (for example, `api-key`, `jwt-token`, or `oauth`), then you must also specify the client `app`.
 If the app does not already exist in AMPLIFY Central, it is created.

 The `oauth` type has additional OAuth specific properties that can also be added.
 These include flows, authorizationUrl, tokenUrl, and scopes.
 These additional properties map directly to the [Swagger 2.0 OAuth security scheme](https://swagger.io/docs/specification/2-0/authentication/).

 When scopes are specified, they will be applied to the proxy at the base level.
 This means that any token used to call the proxy methods must contain every scope.
 There are no method level scopes at this time.
 The remaining properties are used to inform the swagger produced in the Unified Catalog and direct the consumer to where tokens can be requested.

 `backendAuth` is an optional field.
-If it is not specified, no back-end authentication is enabled.
+If it is not specified, then no back-end authentication is enabled.
 If you specify `auth-http-basic` as the back-end authentication policy, the password can be empty.

 You can specify additional applications and their profiles in the `apps` section of the proxy.
 The `app` field under `clientAuth` can be omitted.
-The apps are created if necessary and are allowed to consume the proxy, if you specify `api-key` as the client authentication policy.
+If you specify `api-key` as the client authentication policy, the apps are created, if needed, and are allowed to consume the proxy.
 For example:

 ```
 version: v1 # Version of the file format